NickDrake117/GNNkeras/README.md

 ---------
 ## Heterogeneous Setting
-In the following scripts, gnn is a GNN trained by default to solve a binary node-focused classification task on graphs with random nodes/edges/targets, while lgnn is a 5-layered GNN.
+In the following scripts, gnn is a GNN trained by default to solve a binary graph-focused classification task on the real-world graphs dataset MUTAG ([details](https://github.com/NickDrake117/GNN_tf_2.x/blob/main/MUTAG_raw/Mutagenicity_label_readme.txt)), while lgnn is a 5-layered GNN.

 Open the script `starter_composite.py` and set parameters in section *SCRIPT OPTIONS* to change dataset and/or GNN/LGNN models architectures and learning behaviour.

-In particular, set `use_MUTAG=True` to get the real-world dataset MUTAG for solving a graph-based problem ([details](https://github.com/NickDrake117/GNN_tf_2.x/blob/main/MUTAG_raw/Mutagenicity_label_readme.txt))
+Note that a single layered LGNN behaves esactly like a GNN, as it is composed of a single GNN.

-Note that a single layered LGNN behaves exaclty like a GNN, as it is composed of a single GNN.
+!(figures/encoding_and_unfolding_network.png)

 ## Composite GraphObject/GraphTensor data type and input data type
 Composite GraphObject and Composite GraphTensors are the data type the composite models are based on: open `GNN/composite_graph_class.py` for details.